Avraham33333/google-drive-vue-node-project/README.md

 - **Ask a Question:**
   In the **Ask a Question** section, type something like “Which file is the largest?” or “Which file was last modified?” and click **Submit**.
+  - You must have at most 10 files in google drive for this feature to work properly.
+It only supports up to 10 files so that the usage of Open AI's API won't be expensive.
   - The backend will fetch file metadata from Google Drive (excluding folders), build a prompt, and call OpenAI’s GPT-4 (or GPT-3.5-turbo if you changed the model).
   - The AI’s answer is displayed under “Answer:”.